 The required mapping items are shown below:

-In the end, your chain should look something like this:
+Your chain should look something like this:

 Below is an example of a properly formed content targeting cue point, targeting the blorkmorning tag on the BLORK_FM station: